willpower232/slack-theming/README.md

 });
 ```

 Please note this is set up that you can include multiple stylesheets from various sources and also add custom CSS code yourself.
 The stylesheets in this repository have very specific tasks so you can only include those that you want if you wish.
+The stylesheets are now in subfolders to appropriately cover the changes in each version.

+Unfortunately for customisations, Slack 4 includes Content Security Policy so it is now more difficult to include custom code like fonts so I haven't updated the font stylesheet.

 If you examine other sources, you will find they include the following section of code.
 I have not found it necessary to include it but YMMV so I've kept a copy here.